AarohiAnalyzes/MongoDB/README.md

 # MongoDB-Learning-Journey
-Notes, exercises, and code for my **MongoDB learning path**, inspired by the MongoDB University and online resources.
+Notes, exercises, and code for my **MongoDB learning path**, inspired by the MongoDB and online resources.

 ---